neldajohn/INTRO_TO_IM/February16/README.md

 - This assignment requires students to use data to create interesting works of art.
 - My project is based on data that I downloaded from mealplans.nyu.edu which is an online site that tracks NYU students' campus cash balance.
 Every single time money is spent on campus, a record is made, and one can check their balance statements for at most a period of 12 months.
 So, this project is meant to show my spending habits and what months I spend most money on.

+### General Concept:
+- This data is going to be used to show statistically how much money (in AED) that Nelda has spent on campus in the last 12 months.
+My plan is to be able to represent this same data in as many statistical figures as I possibly can.
+But for the sake of this assignment, I will focus on first making a bar graph and if I have enough time, I could do a line graph as well.

 ## The Process:
 - Initially, I wanted a plain cover to introduce what the project is about, so I settled for a simple description using text and what I consider to be a "cool" background.
 This is because I found that the data was taking a very long time to load.
 Therefore, I only use the cover page to buy the program some time to process the data from my csv file.
 - To make this cover, I borrowed the wheel that changes color from class practice.
 I also mention this in the code